earthly/website/blog/_posts/2023-10-26-python-c-extension.md

   nav: "pypi"
 ---

 In covering [publishing my mergefast package with setuptools](/blog/create-python-package/) and [publishing with poetry](/blog/poetry-publish/) I lied about something: that the python code I showed was actually a fast way to merge.
-The code I showed is slower than just resorting the whole list. ( See [TimSort]() for a lengthly explanation. )
+The code I showed is slower than just resorting the whole list. ( See [TimSort](/blog/python-timsort-merge) for an explanation. )

 I did this for a reason though.
 To make mergefast fast, we need to write it as a c extension, which significantly complicates publishing.
 But now we are ready to tackle publishing a c extension to PyPi.